Maker Geeks Filament Review: Customers Say Stay Away

 Quality and Materials

 The filaments are also 100% USA made as opposed to imported from China.
-Filabot is also similar to Maker Geeks in this way, but Maker Geeks is a bit more consistent in terms of quality and diameter.
+Filabot is also similar to Maker Geeks in this way.

 Just keep in mind that Maker Geeks is not in the same league as ColorFabb or Faberdashery.
-So if you become a repeat customer of Maker Geeks and are buying dozens of rolls from them, you might have one or two dud rolls here and there.
+So if you become a repeat customer of Maker Geeks and are buying dozens of rolls from them, you might have your fair share of dud rolls.

 However some of this variation in quality may be due to poor packaging.
-The filament itself is rarely bad quality.
+The filament itself is sometimes also simply bad quality.

 The one unusual thing about Maker Geeks PLA is the print temperature.
 Maker Geeks PLA print temperature is around 230ºC, according to the label on the spool.